Tell me, what’s the first thing that comes to your mind when you think about ranking a website?

 But there also other things you could do to make sure web crawlers can easily access and index your pages.

 1. Submit Sitemap to Google

-The sitemap will tell the Google about your content, and alert it to any updates you’ve made to it.
+The sitemap will tell Google about your content and alert it to any updates you’ve made to it.

 2. Strengthen Internal Links

-We’ve already talked about how interlinking affect crawlability.
-And so, to increase the chances of the Google’s crawler finding all the content on your site, improve links between pages to ensure that all content is connected.
+We’ve already talked about how interlinking affects crawlability.
+And so, to increase the chances of Google’s crawler finding all the content on your site, improve links between pages to ensure that all content is connected.

 3. Regularly update and add new content

 Content is the most important part of your site.
 It helps you attract visitors, introduce your business to them, and convert them into clients.

 But content also helps you improve your site’s crawlability.
 For one, web crawlers visit sites that constantly update their content more often.
 And this means that they’ll crawl and index your page much quicker.